TimoMaarse/campusrun/regulations.md

 # Registration

-Registration is possible for a reduced fee until a few days before the race (see [registration](/registration/)) and on the day itself (also see [registration](/registration/) for more details).
+Registration is possible for a fee of 4 euro until a few days before the race (see [registration](/registration/)) and on the day itself for a fee of 5 euro (see [registration](/registration/) for more details).
 Restitution after payment is not possible.

 # Starting numbers